 Service-Related Side Hustles

 Web design isn’t the only service-related side hustle that offers great potential.
 In fact, a lot of the information you’ll find in this interview and article could be relevant for other service-related side hustles as well.
-Things like freelance writing, freelance marketing, photography, consulting, working as a travel agent, and many other services offer similar potential and perks.
+Things like freelance writing, working as a virtual assistant, bookkeeping, photography, consulting, working as a travel agent, and many other services offer similar potential and perks.

 In my opinion, service-related side hustles are often overlooked.